From the Executive Director

 Goal Four: Objectives

 - Objective One: Reach thousands of people through bicycle education and school safety programming, emphasizing rules of the road.

 - Reach 30,000 young people, parents, and caregivers

 - 25% increase in the number of children biking to school

 - Objective Two: Support bicycling for everyday transportation among communities that experience barriers to riding.

-- Refurbish and distribute 1,000 bicycles through Community Bike Builds
+- Refurbish and distribute 1,000 bicycles through Bike It Forward events

 - 50% increase in people who bike in San Francisco identify as female, trans*, or femme

 - Advocate for the expansion of accessible and affordable bike share systems and bike share membership programs